nkaplan19/apm-dashboard/README.md

 6. **Access the dashboard**
    - Open http://localhost:5000 in your browser
-   - The dashboard will load with sample data
+   - The system will automatically generate sample metrics for demonstration

 ## 🏗️ Project Structure